Mechthild of Magdeburg: Works

 Mechthild's writings comprise the seven books of Das fließende Licht der Gottheit (The Flowing Light of Divinity), which was composed between 1250 and 1280.
 There appear to have been three stages in the evolution of the work.
 The first five books were finished by about 1260.
 During the next decade Mechthild added a sixth book.
 After joining the community of Cistercian nuns at Helfta around 1272, she added a seventh book, rather different in tone from the previous six.

 The Flowing Light was originally written in Middle Low German, the language of northern Germany.
 While her original composition is now lost, the text survives in two later versions.
 First, around 1290, Dominican friars of the Halle community translated the first six books into Latin.
 Then, in the mid-fourteenth century, the secular priest Henry of Nördlingen translated The Flowing Light into the Alemannic dialect of Middle High German.
 This version survives complete in one manuscript and in fragmentary form in three others.
+The sole surviving copy of The Flowing Light is located in the Einsiedeln library in Switzerland and was rediscovered in 1861.

 What is unusual about her writings is that she composed her work in Middle Low German at a time when most wisdom literature was composed in Latin.
 Thus she is remembered as an early proponent and popularizer of German as a language worthy of the divine and holy.
 Mechthild's writing is exuberant and highly sophisticated.
 Her images of Hell are believed by some scholars to have influenced Dante Alighieri's The Divine Comedy, and Mechthild is thought to have been represented by Dante in that work, in the character of Matelda.
 However, there is no concrete evidence for this and there are important differences in Dante's conception of Hell.

 While her work was translated into Latin during her lifetime, it had been largely forgotten by the 15th century.
 It was rediscovered in the late 19th century by Pater Gall Morel, who published the first edition.
 Her work has been increasingly studied, both for its academic interest and as a work of devotional literature.

-Mechthild is celebrated as a Saint in local calendars of the Roman Rite and recorded on 19 November in the most recent edition of the Martyrologium Romanum.